FinleyFraser/British-Columbia-Provincial-Court/Judgements/JoeTheBeastPro v. Canadian Security Intelligence Service, 2024 BCPC 148.md

 [3] On December 27th, 2024 JoeTheBeastPro filed a lawsuit against CSIS for "Negligence, Defamatory Libel or Slander, & Misrepresentation of Official Authority" (Misrepresentation of Official Authority was later dropped by the court due to a lack of legal basis).

-[4] On February 17th, 2025, the Attorney General representing CSIS filed a Motion to Dismiss with Prejudice.](https://docs.google.com/document/d/1fsYwvxXu8a8jHpbMXOf4xdJ73VI0EW5-MF80HXCEEwM/edit?tab=t.0).
+[4] On February 17th, 2025, the Attorney General representing CSIS filed a [Motion to Dismiss with Prejudice.](https://docs.google.com/document/d/1fsYwvxXu8a8jHpbMXOf4xdJ73VI0EW5-MF80HXCEEwM/edit?tab=t.0).

 [5] JoeTheBeastPro failed to admit any evidence of damages sustained as a result of the press release, only claiming the press release led to his termination from the Vancouver Police Department.